saakshidedhia/The-Psychology-of-Investing/README.md

 If you use this research, please cite as:
 ```
 Dedhia, S. (2023).
-Effect of Behavioural Biases on Investor's Decision Making:
-A Study of Indian Companies.
-Bachelor's Thesis, Mithibai College of Arts,
+Effect of Behavioural Biases on Investor's Decision Making: A Study of Indian Companies.
-Mumbai, India.
 ```
 ---